earthly/website/blog/_posts/2023-04-09-python-data-classes.md

         self.year = year
 ~~~

-Now that you’ve created the `Student` class, start a Python REPL, import the `Student` class, and create a student object `jane`:
+Now that you've created the `Student` class, start a Python REPL, import the `Student` class, and create a student object `jane`:

 ~~~{.python caption=""}
 >>> from main import Student